MicrosoftDocs/customer-insights/ci-docs/journeys/content-ideas.md

 ## How to use Copilot to generate content ideas

 1. Select the **Copilot** button in the email editor toolbox or the Copilot button above editing text on canvas to open the Copilot pane.
-1. If your email is not empty (contains at least 10 words) – the Copilot, based on your email content, will automatically fill in recommended **key points** to generate new ideas.
+1. If your email is not empty (contains at least 10 words), the copilot, based on your email content, will automatically fill in recommended **key points** to generate new ideas.
 You can then refine them according to your needs.
-If your email is empty (or contains less than 10 words) -> choose the **Topic of your email** from the list of suggested ones or choose **Custom**.
+If your email is empty (or contains less than 10 words), choose the **Topic of your email** from the list of suggested topics or select **Custom**.
-    1. If you selected one of suggested topics, Copilot will automatically fill in sample key points for you, which you can modify according to your needs.
+    1. If you select one of the suggested topics, Copilot automatically fills in sample key points for you, which you can modify according to your needs.
-    1. If you selected custom topic, add up to five key points that you want to get across in your email (a minimum of three words per key point is recommended).
+    1. If you select a custom topic, add up to five key points that you want to get across in your email (a minimum of three words per key point is recommended).
 You can also use premade examples (select the **See examples** link and then **Use this example** for a selected set of key points).
-1. Select **Tone of voice**.
+1. Select the **Tone of voice**.
 1. Select **Get ideas**.
 1. Copilot generates a set of text suggestions.
 It might take a short while to generate content (up to 15 seconds, depending on the usage).
 1. Browse the generated ideas using the scrollbar in the content ideas pane.